UselessGuru/UG-Miner/README.md

 - Currency [CURRENCY]: List of included or excluded currencies per pool
 - EarningsAdjustmentFactor [Number]: This adds a multiplicator on estimations presented by the pool
   (e.g. You feel that a pool is exaggerating its estimations by 10%: Set EarningsAdjustmentFactor to 0.9)
-- ExcludeRegion [REGION]: One or more of 'Australia', 'Brazil', 'Canada', 'Europe', 'Hongkong', 'India', 'Japan', 'Kazakhstan', 'Russia', 'Singapore', 'USA East', 'USA West'
+- ExcludeRegion [REGION]: One or more of 'Australia', 'Asia', 'Brazil', 'Canada', 'Europe', 'HongKong', 'India', 'Kazakhstan', 'Russia', 'USA East', 'USA West'
 - MinWorker [Number]: Minimum workers mining the algorithm at the pool; if less miners are mining the algorithm then the pool will be markes as unavailable
 - PayoutThreshold [CURRENCY: Value]: Minimum balance required for payout (to use same value for ALL currencies use [*] as currency)
 - PoolAllow0Hashrate [true|false]: Allow mining to the pool even when there is no 0 hashrate reported in the API